 This recipe makes enough dough for two 9-inch or 10-inch tart shells.
 If you don't need both crusts, you can bake the extra shell and freeze it, or fit the extra dough into a tart pan and freeze the unbaked dough.

-- 1 to 4 tablespoons water (with ice, as needed)
+1 to 4 tablespoons ice water, as needed

 Gather the ingredients.

-In a bowl, blend the flour, sugar, and salt.
+In a bowl, blend together the flour, sugar, and salt.

 Cut in the cold butter with a pastry cutter or fork until the mixture resembles a coarse meal with bits of butter no larger than peas.
 (Alternatively, you can process the mixture on pulse mode in a food processor.)

-Add the egg yolks, and continue blending with the pastry cutter (or on pulse mode in the processor) until the eggs are evenly incorporated and the mixture resembles a fine meal.
+Add the egg yolks and continue blending with the pastry cutter (or pulse in the processor) until the eggs are evenly incorporated and the mixture resembles a fine meal.

 Stir in the ice water with a fork, 1 tablespoon at a time, until the mixture is just moistened enough to gather and mold into a smooth ball.
 (Or, with the food processor running, add the water 1 tablespoon at a time just until the mixture forms a dough.)

 Divide the dough in half and flatten each portion into a smooth disc.
-Wrap with plastic, and chill in the fridge for at least 2 hours, or overnight if you prefer.
-The dough may also be frozen for up to 2 months.
+Wrap with plastic and chill in the fridge for at least 2 hours, or overnight if you prefer.

 Use in your favorite tart recipe and enjoy!